freeipa/freeipa-healthcheck/README.md

 * msg containing a message to be displayed to the user.
 * kw, a python dictionary of name value pairs that provide details on the error

+The kw dict is meant to provide context for the check.
+Err on the side of too much information.

 msg and kw are optional if severity is SUCCESS.

 If a check consist of only a single test then it is not required to return